 It’s a lovely, lovely break.
 It’s familiar for this creature of habit, it’s comfortable, and it’s pretty.

 This year it’s also COLD!
 Seriously cold, and we’ve had a pretty (since I’m not out in it) snowfall.
-I had my first spa treatment a few hours after our arrival, and just let everything go.
+I had my first emotionally focused therapy at the spa a few hours after our arrival, and just let everything go.
 That’s the best.
 It’s relax and recharge time for me.
 Read lotsa books time, work a little here and there time, and cook not at all time.
 And it’s an extra gift to spend that time with people you love and enjoy.

 I’ve finished two books, and will start another this afternoon while I wait for my mmmmm deep tissue massage.
 Which I earned as I went full out for a two full hour cross-training workout this morning.